>> Go back to the Euro Tax Flash homepage

 On February 16, 2015 the EU Commission launched a public consultation to help identify ways to facilitate dispute resolution for businesses experiencing problems with double taxation in the EU.

-The consultation is part of the implementation of the EU Commission’s Action Plan for Fair and Efficient Corporate Taxation, launched in June 2015 (see ETF 253).
+The consultation is part of the implementation of the EU Commission’s Action Plan for Fair and Efficient Corporate Taxation, launched in June 2015 (see ETF 253) (PDF 91 KB).
 IIn the Action Plan, the Commission acknowledged that double taxation - by leading to economic distortions and inefficiencies - can be a serious obstacle for businesses operating in more than one Member State, and can thus create a negative impact on cross-border investment.
 While reiterating that the implementation of a Common Consolidated Corporate Tax Base (CCCTB) would eliminate the risk of double taxation in the EU, the EU Commission also acknowledged that other solutions are needed until this is agreed.

 The current mechanisms (Mutual Agreement Procedure, Arbitration) provided by bilateral tax treaties entered into by Member States and, specifically, by the EU multilateral Arbitration Convention offer relief for double taxation when it occurs, but still result in lengthy procedures if agreement is not reached.
 The 2010 survey launched by the EU Commission on Double Tax Conventions confirmed these inefficiencies.

 The consultation focuses on improving the double taxation dispute resolution mechanisms.
 The general objective of the initiative is to create a more attractive investment and business environment and to achieve greater legal certainty at a time when recent significant changes to increase tax transparency and combat tax fraud and tax evasion may contribute to an exponential increase in disputes.
 It is particularly aimed at gathering stakeholders' views on: